titaniummachine1/AIGamePyLibrary/README.md

 - Sprinting increases player speed 9.
 Players must have available stamina to sprint.
 - Attacking deals 10 damage per hit and consumes 5 stamina.
 Players must have enough stamina to attack.
 Attack range is 2.
 Attack radius is 1 in the forward direction of the player.
 Attacking while holding food will drop the food.
 - Players will drop food they are holding when they die.
+- Emoting will stop all movement and cause the player to perform a looping animation until their emote state is set to "None".

 **Health**
 - Players all start with 100 health.